 Dwight Hurst, CMHC: Do you guys see that a lot where people have already cut off the conversation or avoided it for a long, long time?

 David Livingston, LMFT: Yeah, I think so.
-I think generally people want to feel like they can manage it.
-And it’s usually once it reaches a point where their life is really being affected in a detrimental way, that there is a moment of pause and really being able to feel and understand that things are heading in their direction and there’s a loss of control and loss of things that are important and valued and also some fear that starts to come in.
+I think.
+Generally, people want to feel like they can manage it.
+And it’s usually once it reaches a point where their life is really being affected detrimentally.
+There is a moment of pause and really being able to feel and understand that things are heading in their direction.
+There’s a loss of control and loss of things that are important and valued and also some fear that starts to come in.
 You know, that’s very often when patients call us and come in for treatment.
-And usually, one of the things that comes out and that is that they’ve been suffering for far longer than they wanted to or needed to, and they wish they hadn’t have waited so long.
-And almost inevitably, I hear that, you know, because they feel ashamed.
-And then also it’s hard to take that step, that leap of faith and trusting in other people that they’re going to care about, you know, that they’ll aid in your help in recovery and your health.
+And usually, one of the things that come out and is that they’ve been suffering for far longer than they wanted to or needed to, and they wish they hadn’t have waited so long.
+And almost inevitably, I hear that you know, because they feel ashamed.
+And then also it’s hard to take that step, that leap of faith and trust in other people that they’re going to care about, you know, that they’ll aid in your help in recovery and your health.
 And some people don’t feel valuable enough.
 It really is a big part of it.
-So I you know, usually families and friends respond well, usually.
+So you know, usually families and friends respond well.

 Clare Waismann, CAODC: It is it’s healthy.
 It’s important.
 But not to undermine – it is far from being easy.
-Yeah, it is difficult actually.
+Yeah, it is difficult, actually.
 Most people that are in this position are exhausted.
 They know are spent.
-The user himself is also feeling shame, feeling fear, feeling fear of not coming through, feeling fear of failing treatment, feeling fear of what’s expected after treatment.
+The user himself also feels shame, feeling fear, feeling fear of not coming through, feeling fear of failing treatment, feeling fear of what’s expected after treatment.
 So they know a lot of people end up, you know, using addiction as a clutch for everything.
 So there is a lot of transformation that is very scary for everybody involved.
-But David touched on something that is most patients that we have spoken a few months ago or a year ago that did not follow through.
+But David touched on most patients that we spoke about a few months ago or a year ago that did not follow through.
 That’s the first thing they say when they call, “I wish I had gone in when I called you the first time.”

-David Livingston, LMFT: It’s risky, but it’s sometimes they go well and sometimes they go poorly.
+David Livingston, LMFT: It’s risky, but sometimes they go well, and sometimes they go poorly.
 I think you need to really know the person well as to how they might respond.
 I think there are probably certain situations where it can be effective, but it wouldn’t be my first thought out of the gate, that’s for sure.
-I, I think what you want to do is begin a dialog and also ask questions like, you know, you know, why are you taking it?
+I think what you want to do is begin a dialog and ask questions like, you know, you know, why are you taking it?
 What are you interested in getting off it?
-What you know, when I’m speaking to people before they come in for our treatment, I’m asking them questions I really want to get a sense of where they’re at and because it’s more important than what anybody says to them, because in the end, what sustains people is it’s what’s inside them, their commitment to what they’re feeling about it, you know, and if you if you really ask them without pressure, you don’t tend to want to tell you and you’ll hear there’s almost always some ambivalence, which is understandable.
+What you know, when I’m speaking to people before they come in for our treatment, I’m asking them questions I really want to get a sense of where they’re at and because it’s more important than what anybody says to them, because in the end, what sustains people is it’s what’s inside them, their commitment to what they’re feeling about it, you know.
+If you really ask them without pressure, you don’t tend to want to tell you, and you’ll hear there’s almost always some ambivalence, which is understandable.
 In fact, a lot of people getting better is is how you manage and deal with ambivalence.
-There might be situations where an intervention could be necessary if someone’s in really, really unreachable, and in real danger.
+There might be situations where an intervention could be necessary if someone’s in really, really unreachable and in real danger.
 I could see where that could be kind of something that you would go to.